Chef Spotlight: Executive Chef Yuu Shimano of MIFUNE New York

 Who were some of your career mentors?

-My career mentor is Chef Hiroki Yosake of SOLA (Paris, France and now located in Fukuoka, Japan).
+My career mentor is Chef Hiroko (Paris, France and now located in Fukuoka, Japan).
 I experienced every position in the kitchen while I lived in France for eight years and also had the opportunity to work at Guy Savoy, a three star Michelin restaurant.
-Those eight years in France made me the chef I am today, but my encounter with Chef Hiroki Yosake in Paris was the most influential.
+Those eight years in France made me the chef I am today, but my encounter with Chef Hiroko in Paris was the most influential.
 He taught me the importance of maintaining our identity as Japanese chefs on the world's culinary stage through our dishes.

 What culinary styles have influenced your career?